Lawrence Gordon (producer): Career

 In July 1984, he replaced Joe Wizan as head of production at 20th Century Fox.
 Two months later, he was appointed president of Fox Entertainment Group.
 In January 1986, he resigned as president and chief operating officer, citing poor health due to a heart condition.
-He was planning to reactive Lawrence Gordon Productions in a two-year independent production deal with the studio.
+He was planning to reactivate Lawrence Gordon Productions in a two-year independent production deal with the studio.
+For three years, from 1986 until its founding of Largo Entertainment in 1989, Lawrence Gordon Productions was based at 20th Century Fox, sometimes heading under the name The Gordon Company, when he was with his brother Charles Gordon.

-In 1989, he produced Field of Dreams which received an Academy Award nomination for Best Picture.

-He subsequently formed Largo Entertainment which was backed by the Japanese company JVC.
+In 1989, he produced Field of Dreams, which received an Academy Award nomination for Best Picture.
+He subsequently formed Largo, backed by the Japanese company JVC.
+Gordon used his production company Golar (Golar, Inc.; credited in films as Golar Productions) to enter the Largo joint venture with JVC and BOH, Inc. Largo developed films that were distributed by studios such as 20th Century Fox under the "Largo Agreement".
+He left Largo in 1994 to sign a deal with Universal Pictures.
+At that time, The Gordon Company was restructured: Golar continued in tandem with Lawrence Gordon Productions (headed by Lawrence Gordon), while Daybreak Productions was headed by Charles Gordon.
+Both Larry and Chuck produced together one last time under the banner of The Gordon Company on Waterworld.

 Gordon also had an independent production deal with Universal Pictures under the name Lawrence Gordon Productions.
 Under Lawrence Gordon Productions, he produced Jumpin' Jack Flash, Boogie Nights, Mystery Men, K-9, Lara Croft: Tomb Raider, Hellboy and its sequel The Golden Army, and Watchmen.

-For three years, from 1986 until its founding of Largo in 1989, Lawrence Gordon Productions was based at 20th Century Fox, sometimes heading under the name Gordon Company.